Azure/api-management-developer-portal/README.md

 1. Replace `<service>` in `"managementApiUrl": "https://<service>.management.azure-api.net"` with the name of your API Management instance.
 1. [Enable the direct REST API access](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-authentication#ManuallyCreateToken) to your API Management instance.
 Copy the generated token and place it in the `"managementApiAccessToken": "SharedAccessSignature ..."` parameter.
-1. In `"blobStorageContainer": "<container>"` specify the container you would like media files for local development to be uploaded to.
+1. `"blobStorageContainer"` specifies the container your media files will be uploaded to during local development.
+You can keep the default value, or adjust it.
 1. Navigate to your Storage Account in the Azure portal.
 Choose the *Shared access signature* section and generate a blob service SAS URL.
 Paste this URL in `"blobStorageUrl": "https://<account>.blob.core.windows.net?st=..."`.

 #### `./src/config.publish.json` file